Fargo police seek shooter and additional witnesses in weekend double murder at home on 15th Street - NewsBreak

 (West Fargo, ND) -- A police pursuit that spanned between Fargo and West Fargo, two accidents, and a foot chase were ended just after 2:15 p.m on Wednesday.
 The West Fargo Police Department says they saw a stolen vehicle driving in the area of 15th Avenue and Sheyenne Street.
 Authorities say the suspect vehicle fled the scene and traveled eastbound on 13th Avenue, which briefly ended with a crash near 13th Avenue and 17th Street East when they crashed into a different vehicle that was stopped in traffic.
 Authorities say the suspect vehicle quickly "erratically" fled the scene, and eventually crashed behind a business located near 45th Street and 11th Ave.
 When the vehicle came to a rest, people in the vehicle fled on foot.

-(Battle Lake, MN) -- The Otter Tail County Sheriff's Office is investigating an apparent murder-suicide near Battle Lake.
-Deputies say they found a 58-year-old woman and a 59-year-old man dead in a home Monday afternoon.
-Their names haven't been released.
-Investigators say there is no threat to the public.
-The Minnesota B-C-A and Midwest Medical Examiner's Office are assisting with the case.
+(Battle Lake, MN) -- The Otter Tail County Sheriff's Office is investigating a believed murder-suicide that occurred in Battle Lake Monday afternoon.
+The Department tells WDAY Radio that a 59-year-old man and 58-year-old woman were found dead in a home in the rural town around 2:24 p.m. with gunshot wounds.
+There is no believed threat to the public, and the incident does remain under investigation.

 AM 1100 The Flag WZFG